relliecanonizado/EmployeeAPI/README.md

 NOTE:

-- To update connection string, go to Web.config of EmployeeApi and find the entry <connectionStrings>
+- To update connection string, go to Web.config of EmployeeApi and find the entry "connectionStrings"
 - SQL Script for creating database is in SQL Script folder: Create DB and Table.sql